Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/_index.md

 ---
 title: "OFTP  (ODETTE): Start here"
 linkTitle: "OFTP protocol"
 weight: 130
----This section describes how to configure the OFTP (ODETTE) protocol for Transfer CFT.
+--- This section describes how to configure the OFTP (ODETTE) protocol for Transfer CFT.
 This topic begins with an overview of the OFTP file transfer protocol describing: